RealTimeLogic/LSP-Claw/README.md

 Copy the complete lab named router-demo from lsp_claw_1 to a new lab named router-demo-copy on lsp_claw_2.
 Use LSP-Claw's direct server-to-server ZIP transfer, not per-file copying.
 Show me the exact source origin reported by the destination and wait for my confirmation before it fetches the ZIP.
-Never forward either server's MCP bearer token.
 ```

 The destination intentionally stops at a confirmation gate.
 After checking the